 The Hall itself is used as a youth hostel, and is not normally open to visitors (unless you are staying there), the National Trust maintains the Italianate Garden below the house, as well as Hinkley Wood, an ancient wooded area planted with limes.
 Hinkley Wood is a designated SSSI (Site of Special Scientific Interest).

-The beautifully carved late Saxon font in the church depicts scenes from the saint's life, and in the south chapel is a 13th century altar table said to be Bertram's shrine.
+The beautifully carved late Saxon font in the church depicts scenes from the saint's life, and in the south chapel is a 13th-century altar table said to be Bertram's shrine.

-It is worth taking the time to explore Ilam village.
-It is a very attractive example of a 19th century estate village, moved here by Watts-Russell because it spoiled the view from his new Hall.
-Watts-Russell built the entre village in Swiss style, because he though t the area reminded him of Alpine scenery.
+Watts-Russell built the entre village in Swiss style, because he thought the area reminded him of Alpine scenery.
 The most prominent local landmark is Ilam Cross, a scale model of a medieval Eleanor Cross, built in memory of Mary, Watts-Russell's wife, who died in 1840.

 Another National Trust property nearby is Ecton Engine House, built in 1789 to serve a copper mine.
 There are open days during the summer with guided tours of the Engine House and mine.